FlorianMgs/gpt-cli/README.md

 There's two optional parameters you can set when running `gpt`:
 `gpt -c <custom_context_prompt> -p <your prompt>`

-`--context -c`: this will be the context prompt, see basic contexts in `lib/contexts.rb`.
-You can put a key from the contexts hash of `lib/contexts.rb` or a custom context.
+`--context -c`: this will be the context prompt, see basic contexts in `gpt_contexts.sample.json`.
+You can put a key from `gpt_contexts.json` or a custom context.
 Default to ENV `OPENAI_DEFAULT_CONTEXT` if not set.
+Add your own context prompts in `gpt_contexts.json`.

 `--prompt -p`: your actual prompt.